Travel.State.Gov > International Travel > Learn About Your Destination > Austria International Travel Information

 Women Travelers: See our travel tips for women travelers.

 Local hospitals will not settle accounts directly with American insurance companies.
 You must pay the bill to the local hospital and later claim a refund from the insurance carrier in the United States.
-The Austrian Medicine Import Act generally prohibits the import of prescription drugs into Austria, with two exceptions: 1) Non- European Union residents are allowed medicines as part of their personal luggage, but only the quantity required during the course of the stay, 2) Travelers may receive medicines by mail for personal use while staying in Austria.
+The Austrian Medicine Import Act generally prohibits the import of prescription drugs into Austria, however, non- European Union residents are allowed medicines as part of their personal luggage, but only the quantity required for the period of time you’ll be in the country.
+Travelers may not receive medicine by mail while staying in Austria.
 If a particular medication is not available locally in Austria, an Austrian pharmacy may be able to order the medication prescribed by a local physician from a pharmacy in the U.S.